-On average, a woman may experience signs and symptoms for 6-8 months before a diagnosis is made.
-Symptoms of Paget's disease vary depending on the stage of development.
+The symptoms of Paget's disease vary depending on the stage of development.
 They usually only occur in one breast.

 The main symptoms include:

-- flaky or scaly skin on the nipple that does not heal over time
+- flaking, thickening, or scaling of the skin around the nipple that does not heal over time

 - flattened or inverted nipples

 These usually affect only one nipple.

 Doctors often find Paget's disease challenging to diagnose due to its resemblance to dermatitis and eczema.
 The latter, unlike Paget's disease, usually affects the areola first and then the nipple.